 I'm a theoretical cosmologist in the Astrophysics Group of Imperial College London, where I am a lecturer in astrophysics.
 My research in cosmology is about analysing, interpreting and making sense of cosmological observations, in order to learn more about the properties and nature of dark matter and dark energy.
 I'm also interested in the early Universe and in developing connections between cosmology and particle physics.
 The goal is to learn more about the history and nature of the Universe, by using cosmology as a Universe-sized laboratory for particle and high energy physics.

 I am a science communicator and I take part in numerous public engagement with science activities, from science festivals to radio broadcasts.
-I am an STFC Public Engagement Fellow, and I'm currently developing a public engagement programme called "The Hands-on Universe" -- details to follow shortly.
+I am an STFC Public Engagement Fellow, and I'm currently developing a public engagement programme called "The Hands-on Universe".

 I offer statistical consultancy and custom-made data analysis solutions, as well as training, for a broad variety of clients.
 I work as a scientific consultant with museums, writers, film makers and artists, providing the help and support they need to make their artistic creations scientifically sound.

-My new book is entitled "THE EDGE OF THE SKY" and will be published by Basic Books in Fall 2014.
+My first book for the public is entitled "THE EDGE OF THE SKY" and will be published by Basic Books in Fall 2014.

 The Edge of the Sky is a short book that introduces the general reader to the latest discoveries and outstanding mysteries in modern cosmology.
 From the big bang to planets in other solar systems, from dark matter to dark energy, from the destiny of the Universe to its fundamental reality, from the work of Hubble to Einstein, it explores the most important cosmological ideas through the eyes of a fictional female scientist hunting for dark matter with one of the biggest telescopes on Earth.